"The Three Interdependent Components Of Helping At Risk Youth To Attach Include Care, Treatment And Educational Elements."

 Psychology and Psychiatry

 At Bayfield, there is clinical integration into everyday practices, providing an organizational understanding of the connections between clinical thinking and the everyday operation of our staff supported milieus.
-In doing so, we create opportunities to develop differentiated service plans and treatment interventions for young people with very different needs, including therapeutic groups that are co-delivered by clinicians and direct care staff.
+In doing so, we create opportunities to develop differentiated service plans and treatment interventions for young people with very different needs.
 Bayfield’s clinical programming provides a comprehensive approach to treatment planning including the youth’s experiences of victimization, sexual abuse, physical abuse, neglect, family violence, exposure to substance abuse, deficits in social skills, emotional coping strategies and self-esteem.

 Bayfield contracts with licensed Psychiatrists, that are members in good standing with the College of Physicians and Surgeons of Ontario, to provide psychiatric consultation, assessment, diagnostic and treatment services to the youth within the Bayfield programs.
 They also provide education to the youth, their families, placing agency workers and treatment teams with regard to any medications prescribed for the purpose of alleviating identified symptoms.
 Psychiatric services are provided in strict compliance with current federal and provincial legislation, the College of Physicians and Surgeons Practice Guide, Bayfield policies and procedures and according to CARF (Commission on Accreditation of Rehabilitation Facilities) international standards.